AurelieGIRAUD/AurelieGIRAUD.github.io/anova_multiple_linear.md

 1. Collection & Exploration

 In that step, we collect, summarize and discuss the relevance of the data collected for the modeling.
+This step is critical to ensure the relevance of the model.

 2. Features Engineering

-Here we are applying conditional probabilities for segmenting the customer portfolio into class of revenues.
+Here we are creating the relevant explanatory variables.
+For example, we use conditional probabilities to segment the portfolio into class of revenues and extract the likelihood of a customer (children) to fall into the same class of revenue than its parents.

 3. Modelling

-Finally, using ANOVA-one way and a Multiple Linear Regressions model, we are attempting to predict the customer's revenues.
+Finally, we are attempting to predict the customer's revenues using ANOVA-one way and Multiple Linear Regressions models.